aditya-repo/ssh-file-transfer/README.md

 # ssh-file-transfer
-Easy folder transfer to remote server, and executing specific command like reloading and restarting server.
+Easy way to transfer files and folder to remote server without manulally doing it by terminal or github, and executing specific command like reloading and restarting server.